F-a-b-r-i-z-i-o/Additional_Crossover_For_TSP/README.md

 - [x] Try more crossover differnce

-- [ ] No elitism - Save all parent anc children
+- [x] Create DF by result

-- [ ] Create DF by result
+- [ ] No elitism - Save all parent and children